American Legislative Exchange Council: LGBT rights

 In the 1980s, ALEC pushed anti-gay propaganda, and urged legislators to oppose attempts to "homosexualize society."
 ALEC said that homosexual relations were "probably some of the most destructive and degrading institutions in America today".
 ALEC claimed homosexuality caused psychological harm, led to pedophilia, and that homosexuals sought to recruit the young.

 An investigation by the Southern Poverty Law Center and The Center for Media and Democracy found that ALEC is part of a coalition of groups called Back to Neutral who oppose "'woke' corporations that act to diversify their leadership or take a public stance on social and democracy issues."
 According to the SPLC, the Back to the Neutral coalition includes "right-wing think tanks, advocacy groups, media organizations and two anti-LGBTQ hate groups."

 Smoking

 In 1986, while ALEC was funded by the tobacco industry, it disputed the science linking tobacco smoke to health harms.

 In July 2012, The Guardian reported that ALEC had taken action to oppose plain cigarette packaging laws outside the United States, including the UK and Australia.
 Karla Jones, a task force director for ALEC, said that the brands were the corporations' most valuable assets.
 ALEC stated that generic cigarette packaging increased cigarette consumption, rather than reduced it.
 ALEC's advocacy against "plain packaging" of tobacco products was cited as partial motivation for an academic study on the effectiveness of plain packaging, which found that "plain packaging can reduce positive perceptions of smoking and dissuade tobacco use."

+Israel and Palestine

+Following the October 7 attacks in 2023, ALEC began promoting model legislation to affirm "support for Israel's right to pursue without interference or condemnation the elimination of Hamas".
+By November 20, a version of its bill had been passed in Pennsylvania, Nebraska, North Dakota, and at least five other US states.
+The legislation included the validation of Israeli claims that Hamas receives logistical support from Iran and that it uses "civilians as human shields".
+Previously, ALEC had been a leader in over 30 US states in opposition to boycotts, divestment, and sanctions against Israel.
+In 2024, Israeli scholar and activist Neve Gordon said the bills "shield Israel from Palestinian-led efforts to mobilize against the crime of apartheid."